Do you have the presentation skills zest to connect with an audience?

 High impact, mindful presenters, relish the prospect of giving their audience gifts.

 Generosity isn’t an attribute reserved for those in a position of great power, wealth of expertise.
 It’s a component of mindfulness and starts with intention and attention.

 Yes, they want the numbers, evidence and data but they want those animated in a meaningful way.
 They wany zest too.

 Powerful and mindfully designed visuals

-Zest is the key to a high impact, mindful business presentation
+Zest is one of the keys to a high impact and mindful business presentation

 “If you have zest and enthusiasm you attract zest and enthusiasm.
 Life does give back in kind.”
 Norman Vincent Peale